ceedee666/drumm.sh/content/teaching/thesis.md

 of the topics please contact me.
 If you have an own idea for a topic please feel free to contact me as well.

+1. Analysis of coding exercises from a MOOC
+1. Analysis of students performance in a MOOC
 1. Development of an online lecture aggregation Website
 1. Analysis of software quality metrics in large code bases (possibly in cooperation with CQSE)
 1. Clean Code: literature review